Revance Therapeutics, Inc. (RVNC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-LOS ANGELES, Jan.
-23, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Revance Therapeutics, Inc. ("Revance" or the "Company") (NASDAQ: RVNC ).
+BENSALEM, Pa., Jan.
+29, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Revance Therapeutics, Inc. ("Revance" or the "Company") (NASDAQ: RVNC ).

-IF YOU SUFFERED A LOSS ON YOUR REVANCE INVESTMENTS, CLICK HERE BEFORE MARCH 4, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN REVANCE THERAPEUTICS, INC. (RVNC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 4, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?